Spatial meshing for general Bayesian multivariate models: Introduction

 The article proceeds as follows.
 Section \ref{sec:setup} outlines our model for spatially-referenced multivariate outcomes of different types and introduces general purpose methods and algorithms for scaling computations to high dimensional spatial data.
 Section \ref{sec:melange} outlines Langevin methods for posterior sampling of the latent process and introduces a novel algorithm for multivariate spatial models.
 Section \ref{sec:gaussianlmc} translates the proposed methodologies for the latent Gaussian model of coregionalization.
 The remaining sections highlight algorithmic efficiency in applications on large synthetic and real world datasets motivated by remote sensing and spatial community ecology.
-The supplementary material includes alternative constructions of our proposed methods based on latent grids, Student-t processes, and NUTS for posterior computations, in addition to proofs, practical guidelines, and additional simulations.
+The supplementary material includes alternative constructions of our proposed methods based on latent grids, Student-t processes, and NUTS for posterior computations, in addition to proofs, practical guidelines, additional simulations, and a real world application of our methods in the context of spatial multi-species N-mixture models.